TankoAbraham/DataAnalysis_2026/README.md

  visdat: Utilized to create a heatmap visualizing the missing data patterns.
  naniar: Implemented Little's MCAR test to assess the randomness of missing values.
  mice: Applied PMM for imputing missing values.
- ggplot2:  Used for creating visualizations, including outlier detection plots and density plots.
+ ggplot2:  Used for creating visualizations, including outlier detection plots and density plots
 dbscan: Utilized for calculating LOF scores to identify multivariate outliers.